kimco2/deep-learning-challenge/README.md

 The folder  **HDF5_files** contains the HDF5 files for the original model and the three attempts to optimise it.

-The folder  **model_weights** contains the HDF5 files saved at intervals of every 5 epochs for the original model and the three attempts to optimise it.
+The folder  **model_weights** contains the HDF5 files saved at intervals of every 5 epochs for the original model and the three attempts to optimise it.</font>